geovedi/book-notes/2023/life-in-five-senses.notes.md

-# Life in Five Senses
+# Life in Five Senses: How Exploring the Senses Got Me Out of My Head and Into the World
 Author: Gretchen Rubin

 ## Seeing What Was Missing